Table Of Contents

 Pricing: freemium, Per service per month plan, custom pricing for enterprises

 Harness offers several useful features for Kubernetes cost monitoring.
-As an example, you’ll be able to see idle, used, and unallocated resources per workload and cluster.
-You can set up Harness to reduce Kubernetes resource use either with a single line of code or in response to an event.
+For example, you’ll see idle, used, and unallocated resources per workload and cluster.
+You can set up Harness to reduce Kubernetes resource use with a single line of code or in response to an event.

-The tool then breaks down Kubernetes costs by a team, business unit, deployment, project, department, etc for chargeback and showbacks.
+The tool then breaks down Kubernetes costs by team, business unit, deployment, project, department, etc., for chargebacks and showbacks.
 You can also set up custom budgets and track expenditures.
-You can also check out the platform if you want to get AI-powered recommendations for optimization, anomaly detection and alerts, or multicloud use.
+The platform can also provide AI-powered recommendations for optimization, anomaly detection, alerts, or multi-cloud use.

 9. Sematext